nichogx/DiscordRoleSync/README.md

 - `discordrolesync.notifyupdates`: Users with this permission will be notified when they join if an update is available.

 All users are permitted to use the /drs verify command

+## Known Issues and Limitations

+### Offline Server Mode
+Please node that in offline mode servers, linking usernames is **case-sensitive**.

+While this plugin works with offline servers, it might conflict with "login plugins" that change a user's UUID after they join.
+Usage with these plugins is not supported yet.
+Please let me know via Discord or a GitLab issue if you'd like support for this to be added.

+If you swap between offline and online (or vice-versa), you'll need to delete the database.
+If you are using SQLite, just delete the database.db file.
+If you are using MySQL, execute `DROP TABLE syncbot_discordmcusers;`, replacing `syncbot` with the prefix in your config.yml file if you have changed it.

+## Feature Requests, Bug Reports and Contributions

+This plugin is open source!
+The source code can be found on [GitLab](https://gitlab.com/nichogx/DiscordRoleSync).
+Please see [CONTRIBUTING.md](https://gitlab.com/nichogx/DiscordRoleSync/-/blob/master/CONTRIBUTING.md) for more information.

+Contributions are more than welcome!
+I've recently picked up support for this plugin again, and am in the process of cleaning up the code.
+I'm not a Java expert, so feel free to make clean-up, opinionated contributions if you'd like.

+If needed, you can reach me via [GitLab](https://gitlab.com/nichogx/DiscordRoleSync) or [Discord](https://discord.com/invite/JBNejsW).
+To report bugs or request features, you can either create an issue in GitLab or contact me via Discord.